Two pairs and a free, quality eye exam for just $79.95

 Alternatively, talk to your optometrist about a new contact-lens prescription.
 “We have good options for contact-lens wearers who develop presbyopia and now have another vision problem that needs correcting,” says Margaret Barrett Harrington, O.D., an optometrist at America’s Best Contacts & Eyeglasses in Daytona Beach, Florida.

 Did you know that contact lens prescriptions need to be renewed every year?
-Now’s the time to book your eye exam!
+Find an exam time that fits your schedule!

 In 2018, 45% of folks with presbyopia who chose to wear contacts decided on multifocal lenses, while 35% went for monovision lenses, according to data from Contact Lens Spectrum, an industry journal.